Anton Luckievich: Involvement in revolutionary activities

-In Viĺnia, the Luckievič brothers were instrumental in the setting up of the publishing house "Naša Chata" ("Our House") and the Belarusian Publishing Society in 1906 as well as the publication of the first Belarusian newspapers "Naša Dolia" ("Our Destiny"), "Naša Niva" ("Our Cornfield") and "Homan" (the "Babble").
+In Vilnius, the Luckievič brothers were instrumental in the setting up of the publishing house "Naša Chata" ("Our House") and the Belarusian Publishing Society in 1906 as well as the publication of the first Belarusian newspapers "Naša Dolia" ("Our Destiny"), "Naša Niva" ("Our Cornfield") and "Homan" (the "Babble").

-Luckievič was also one of the founders of the Freemasonry Lodge “Jedność” (“Unity”) established in Viĺnia in 1910 as well as an active member of the Lodges “Litva” and “Belarus” representing Belarusian national interests there.
+Luckievič was also one of the founders of the Freemasonry Lodge “Jedność” (“Unity”) established in Vilnius in 1910 as well as an active member of the Lodges “Lithuania” and “Belarus” representing Belarusian national interests there.
 He was involved in publishing activities of the lodges as he authored the vast majority of articles for the Russian-language newspaper “Вечерняя газета” (“Evening Newspaper”) and published the Polish-language newspaper “Kurjer Krajowy” (“The National Courier”).

 World War I

-After the occupation of Viĺnia by the German troops in 1915 Luckievič became the vice-president of the Belarusian Society of Help for Victims of War.
+After the occupation of Vilnius by the German troops in 1915 Luckievič became the vice-president of the Belarusian Society of Help for Victims of War.
 The German authorities had forbidden any political activity and this Society actually covered the clandestine Belarusian People's Committee that was also headed by Luckievič.
-The same year, together with his brother Ivan as well as Alaiza Paškievič (Ciotka), Luckievič participated in the creation of the Belarusian Social Democratic Workers’ Group uniting representatives of Viĺnia's factories that was an autonomous unit of the Belarusian Socialist Assembly.He was one of the initiators of the Confederation of the Great Duchy of Lithuania, a union of Belarusian, Lithuanian, Polish and Jewish organisations that aimed at the re-creation of a Belarusian-Lithuanian-Latvian state on the territory of the former Great Duchy of Lithuania.
+The same year, together with his brother Ivan as well as Alaiza Paškievič (Ciotka), Luckievič participated in the creation of the Belarusian Social Democratic Workers’ Group uniting representatives of Vilnius' factories that was an autonomous unit of the Belarusian Socialist Assembly.He was one of the initiators of the Confederation of the Great Duchy of Lithuania, a union of Belarusian, Lithuanian, Polish and Jewish organisations that aimed at the re-creation of a Belarusian-Lithuanian-Latvian state on the territory of the former Great Duchy of Lithuania.

 Luckievič also formulated the ground principles of the United States from the Baltic Sea until the Black Sea that constituted the political ideal accepted by all the Belarusian political parties and movements of that time and approved by the Belarusian People's Committee in 1916.